 In the NAND Flash technology, the data is stored in the form of an electric charge (to represent the bits) inside the memory cells.
 In 2D NAND Flash specifically, these memory cells are made up of floating gate transistors.

-Now, to make a full-fledged storage medium, millions and even billions of cells need to be made, depending on the total storage capacity.
-So, in 2D NAND technology, the engineers arranged these cells in a flat single-layer structure.
+To create a full-fledged storage medium, millions or even billions of cells are required, depending on the total storage capacity.
+In 2D NAND technology, engineers arrange these cells in a flat, single-layer structure.
 In the beginning, it was enough to reach good enough densities but as the demand for more storage space increased, this flat layering became an obstacle.
 The main reason wasn’t actually the flat plane structure but the inter-cell interference that happened due to the floating gate transistors.
 These transistors leaked a lot of charge and impacted the nearby cells.

 In the image above, you can see that there is an insulation layer around the floating gate where the charge is stored.
 As the cells get smaller, the oxide layer becomes thinner, reducing its effectiveness and making it more prone to wear out or leakage.